whyt1/Quoridor/readme.md

-Here's a draft of a README for your GitHub project:

----

 # Quoridor - Unity Multiplayer Turn-Based Game

 Welcome to the **Quoridor** project!
 This repository contains the source code for a Unity-based, online multiplayer version of the classic board game Quoridor.
 The project was developed as part of a summer course in Unity, focusing on implementing advanced game mechanics, AI algorithms, and networking features.